ironhack-labs/lab-js-job-interview/answers.md

 4. Challenge 4:

 - Answer: c
-- Explanation: "b" dont copy "a" it takes access to the value of "a" and both can make changes that effect the other variable
+- Explanation: a and b are linked to each other. assigning b.num = 90 also mutates the property of a.
+Since both variables reference the same object, any changes to b's properties reflect on a as well.

 5. Bonus - Challenge 5:

-- Answer: a
+- Answer: c
-- Explanation: rabbit 2 get the last reassigned obj as return and because of block scope it doesnt effect the rabbit1 value
+- Explanation: c shows that rabbit1 has been mutated to { name: 'Bob', age: 10 } and rabbit2 was assigned a new object altogether, { name: 'Ada', age: 20 }.
+The initial mutation to obj.age affects rabbit1 directly since obj holds a reference to rabbit1.
+When obj is reassigned to a new object, this does not affect rabbit1 since it's a new reference.